 Read more over at Along Dusty Roads

-Canadians Rachel and Ryan have very different tastes when it comes to travel.
+Rachel and Ryan from Canada have very different tastes when it comes to travel.
 Rachel loves to travel in style and luxury, Ryan prefers a more adventurous approach.
 Their blog shows how two contrasting travelling styles can come together perfectly to create unforgettable travel experiences.

 Read more over at The Opposite Travellers

-Retirees Jonathan and Sarah met in Chiang Mai and decided to motivate fellow baby boomers to travel more and have some retirement adventures of your own.
+Retirees Jonathan and Sarah met in Chiang Mai and decided to motivate fellow baby boomers to travel more and have their own retirement adventures.

-Their action-packed posts prove that the world is not some scary place to avoid, but rather somewhere the curious retirees should out and see it for themselves.
+Their action-packed posts prove that the world is not some scary place to avoid, but rather somewhere curious retirees should see for themselves.